daniel5151/clicky/README.md

 - Assembler & C source maps (for Debugging)
     - This would likely be implemented as part of [arm7tdmi-rs](https://github.com/daniel5151/arm7tdmi-rs), as it isn't something iPod specific.
     - **update:** I've thrown _something_ together (see `src/debugger/asm2line.rs`) but it really should be rewritten / totally thrown out. it's _really_ bad code.
 A better approach would be to write a gdb stub.

+## Fluff: Why emulate the iPod?

+I enjoy a good technical challenge, plain and simple!

+Compared to my last emulation project ([ANESE](https://prilik.com/ANESE), a NES emulator that [automatically maps out NES games](https://prilik.com/blog/wideNES)), the iPod presents a totally different set of technical challenges to overcome.

+First of all, the iPod is a fairly modern system.
+Unlike the esoteric and custom-made chips used in many game consoles, the iPod uses many off-the-shelf commodity hardware and technologies.
+As such, this project should be a good way to explore and learn more about the low level details of tech such as ARM assembly, I2S, I2C, USB, IDE HDDs, etc...

+Second of all, the iPod isn't very well documented!
+While this is probably going to be annoying in the long run, I'm excited to do my own research, discover new information, and consolidate information on the iPod myself (as opposed to already having a well organized and complete reference at my disposal \*cough\* the nesdev wiki \*cough\*).
+As it turns out, there's already quite a amount of documentation about the iPod that's floating around (thanks to the iPodLinux and RockBox projects), but I'm sure there will still be plenty of stuff left for me to discover.

+Lastly, the iPod is a system that's never been emulated before!
+That means there usually won't be any sort of "escape hatch" when I get stuck, since there's no one else's code I can peek at.
+Whatever challenges I run in to will be challenges I'm going to have to solve myself!
+How exciting!

+...there is one last reason I want to emulate the iPod though:

+**It's got _Brick Breaker!_**

+> _ooooooh Brick Breaker baybeeeeee!
+This game has won game of the year, I don't know how many times!_

+But seriously, aside from brick breaker, there were actually a whole bunch of [iPod Games](https://en.wikipedia.org/wiki/IPod_game) released for late-gen iPod models \~2006.
+While these games aren't necessarily _masterpieces_, they're still pretty neat, and aught to be preserved.

+in fact, my initial inspiration for starting this project was actually hearing about these old games, and how no one has ever looked into preserving them.
+While getting these games working will probably take quite a while, it's a neat long-term goal to aim for.

 ## Thanks and Acknowledgments